 The St Charles Coach House is in a convenient walking area close to the streetcar line.
 The hotel delights with modern amenities and large comfortable rooms.
 Enjoy the city breeze on the terrace.
 Help yourself to a snack from the vending machines.
 If you need parking, it’s free of charge.

 Step out of the door at the Ponchartrain Hotel into a streetcar to whisk away to almost anywhere in the city.
 This award-winning hotel offers full-service luxury, combining architectural charm with modern amenities.
 Choose to relax in one of four restaurants and bars.
 One of them includes a rooftop bar with spectacular views of the river.

-✓ Top neighborhood to stay in New Orleans for a more local urban experience
+✓ Top neighborhood in New Orleans for a more local urban experience

 In the area, visitors will also enjoy a walk in charming Bayou St. John.
 Located along its namesake waterway, Bayou St. John shows off plenty of handsome architecture.
 Rent a kayak and paddle along Bayou St. John itself to enjoy the city from a different angle.

 Located on the streetcar line, 1896 O’Malley House is the perfect spot for getting around the city.
 The hotel exudes charm with its Colonial Revival design.
 One of the top ten B&Bs in the US, the hotel prides itself on supplying the little extras.
 You’ll love enjoying a hot breakfast complete with freshly baked pastries.

 A small luxury hotel, the Canal Street Inn has just eleven rooms.
 So, even when the hotel is full, you’ll enjoy special treatment.
 Each room is individually crafted and beautifully appointed.
 There is also a lovely outdoor terrace.
 Breakfast is served each morning.
 Tea and hot chocolate are on tap.